Genivia/ugrep/README.md

                   Prints a zero-byte after the file name.

            -z, --decompress
-                  Search zlib-compressed (.gz) files.
+                  Decompress files to search, when compressed.
+If  -O  or  -t  is specified,  also  searches compressed files with matching exten- sions.
+Supports compression formats  .gz,  .bz,  .bz2,  .bzip2, .lzma, .xz.

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.
 Use `--' before the FILE arguments to allow file and directory names to start with a `-'.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline and multiple lines may be matched, unless one or more of  the context options -A, -B, -C or -y is used, or option -v.

     EXIT STATUS